moghancy/web-content-llm/README.md

 Extract web content and export to LLM-friendly formats (Markdown, Text) or PDF.
 Optimized for AI model consumption with clean semantic structure.

-**Perfect for feeding web content to Claude, ChatGPT, and other LLMs.**
+**Perfect for feeding web content to ChatGPT, Gemini, and other LLMs.**

 ## Features

-- 🤖 **LLM-optimized** - Markdown format recommended for Claude and other AI models
+- 🤖 **LLM-optimized** - Markdown format recommended for ChatGPT and other AI models
 - 📝 **Multiple formats** - Export to Markdown (.md), Plain Text (.txt), or PDF (.pdf)
 - 🌐 Scrapes websites with real browser support
 - 🧹 Intelligent content extraction (removes navigation, ads, duplicates)